FAC10/research/week-7/validation/validation.md

 ## How

-You can write your own server side validation with regex, escaping any special characters etc, some modules have it built in (as we found out last week PG does a lot of input sanitisation for you), but we can also use Joi.
+You can write your own server side validation with regex, escaping any special characters etc, some modules have it built in (as we found out last week PG does a lot of input sanitisation for you), but we can also use the Joi module.

+Joi validates Hapi headers, path parameters, query parameters, and payload data.

 Check out [this example of how to use Joi](/server.js)